-Students who have excelled in one or more areas during their course of study in the medical curriculum are recognized at the convocation ceremony usually held each year ahead of graduation.
+Students who have excelled in one or more areas during their course of study in the medical curriculum are recognized at the ceremony.
 Awards are presented for academic excellence in each course in the three phases of the curriculum, as well as an overall award for excellence in the Foundational Sciences Curriculum and excellence in the Clinical Curriculum.
 When merited, awards may also be made for Excellence in Professionalism in Phase I and Phase II of the curriculum and The Mark Pecker Award for Clinical Excellence.